mgpellon/devops-practices/production_readiness/README.md

 The Production Readiness Review is a process that helps identify the reliability needs of a service, feature or significant change to infrastructure for **<APP_NAME>**.
-It loosely follows the [production readiness review][prw] from the SRE book.
+It loosely follows the [production readiness review][prw] from the Google SRE book.
 The goal of the readiness review is to make sure we have enough documentation, observability, and reliability for the feature, change, or service to run at **<APP_NAME>** production scale.

 For **<APP_NAME>**, this review is meant to facilitate collaboration between